The East Kingdom, the second kingdom of the Society for Creative Anachronism, was founded in July, A.S. 3.

 King's Bard/Queen's Bard: chosen each year at a competition.
 They are charged with commemorating the history of the Crowns and the kingdom in song and story, furthering the practice of the bardic arts in the kingdom, serving as members of the royal household, and setting up and supervising the competition to choose their successors.
 The King's Bard wears a gold baldric with three purple clarions; the Queen's Bard wears a gold baldric with three purple clarions below a purple rose.
 They hold the honorary position of Ollaves in the Royal College of Bards (the highest of three rankings -- one clarion per rank).
 The positions of King's and Queen's Bard were added to kingdom law on February 3, A.S.
 24, in the reign of Horic and Lea, although Queen's Bard dates at least as far back as the reign of Gavin I and Tamera, and the first King's Bard may have been made around A.S.
 16-17.

 Queen's Guard: chosen by the Crown Princess to serve her for the duration of her Reign.
-The guard is composed of fighters, archers, fencers, and equestrians who are not peers, for their skill at arms and examplary courtesy.
+The guard is composed of fighters, archers, fencers, equestrians, and throwers who are not peers, for their skill at arms and examplary courtesy.
 One is selected to serve as the captain.
 Members wear baldrics of the queen's devising, usually purple with a gold rose.
 The Princess also chooses a member of the Chivalry to serve as their advisor.
 Established April 7, A.S.
 24 by Bronwyn II; expanded to fencers and archers on November 19, A.S.
 29 by Christence II.
 Later expanded to equestrians, and mention of number of guardsmen removed.
+Expanded to throwers on January 25, A.S.
+49 by Thyra II.

 There are other "traditional" honors, not listed in Kingdom law: